davidmoten/odata-client/README.md

 ## Implementation Notes
 ### Generator
 Some of the metadata access patterns are O(N<sup>2</sup>) in the generator but does not appear to be significant.
-If you think it is then can start using maps for lookups.
+If you think it is then the library can start using maps for lookups.

 ### HasStream
 Suppose Person has a Navigation Property of Photo then using the TripPin service example, calling HTTP GET of